fate4gle/DTStacks/README.md

-The "Digital Twinning Stacks": An open-source MQTT framework for Unity3D.
+The "Digital Twinning Stacks": An open-source data communication framework for Unity3D.
 For documentation of this project please proceed to the [Wiki](https://github.com/fate4gle/DTStacks/wiki)!
 If questions remain, please enter an issue regarding it!

 ***